Equim-chan/mjai-reviewer/faq.md

 Details about this can be found in [Mortal's documentation](https://mortal.ekyu.moe/perf/strength.html#mortal-vs-akochan).

+## (Mortal) Why is the deal-in rate column removed?
+If you're referring to the deal-in rate column in akochan, Mortal does not have it; in fact, it was never explicitly calculated by Mortal in the first place.
+Mortal and akochan are two entirely different mahjong AI engines, created by different developers with different designs.
+So you probably shouldn't expect them to share any features.

 ## (Mortal) What do the notations mean?
 $P_k^p$ is a vector that consists of 4 possibility values for player $p$ to achieve the 4 corresponding placements, estimated at the start of kyoku $k$ in this game.